oracle-quickstart/oci-obp-extension/CONTRIBUTING.md

 If you have any questions about a possible submission, feel free to open an issue too.

-## Contributing to the cloud.asset.blockchain-events-oci-extension repository
+## Contributing to the oci-obp-extension repository

 Pull requests can be made under
 [The Oracle Contributor Agreement](https://www.oracle.com/technetwork/community/oca-486395.html) (OCA).